RayHightower/jekyll-from-scratch/index.markdown

 ---
 ### Hello World

-This Jekyll site was created from scratch w/o the benefit of `$ jekyll new`.
+This Jekyll site was created from scratch w/o using `$ jekyll new`.
 What is the benefit of doing things this way?
-This is how we learn Jekyll intimately!
+Answer: By building a Jekyll site from scratch, we get to learn Jekyll intimately!

 ``` bash
 $ How about a phony code snippet?